High-Grade Glioma (HGG) – Brief Information

 In some patients, the tumour size shrinks, thereby becoming surgically accessible and possibly completely removable after induction, or after both induction and consolidation therapy, respectively.
 Other patients suffer progressive disease despite treatment and, thus, may not benefit from standard therapy any more.
 Depending on their individual situation, treatment recommendations focusing on progressive or recurrent disease may be considered for subsequent management.

-Therapy optimising trials
+Therapy optimising trials and registries

 In the large paediatric treatment centres, diagnostics and therapy of almost all children and adolescents with high-grade glioma (HGG) are performed according to standardised treatment plans (protocols), which aim at continuously increasing the probability of survival for these patients.
 Treatment as per these protocols is usually done within the framework of controlled, multicentre “therapy optimising trials”.
 The treatment concepts of such trials are continuously being optimised based on the latest medical knowledge and the experience with former protocols.

-• Trial HIT-HGG 2013: Since July 2018, children and adolescents between the age of 3 to 17 years who have been newly diagnosed with high-grade glioma (grade-IV glioma, anaplastic astrocytoma grade III), pontine glioma or gliomatosis cerebri, can be recruited into this trial.
-HIT-HGG 2013 represents the subsequent study of the HIT-HGG 2007 trial, which was closed for recruitment by the end of 2016 and is currently being analysed.
-Numerous childhood cancer centres throughout Germany, Switzerland, Austria, and Belgium participate in this trial.
+• Trial HIT-HGG 2013: From July 2018 to the end of November 2023, children and adolescents aged between 3 and 17 with high-grade glioma, pontine glioma or gliomatosis cerebri, were eligible for inclusion in the HIT-HGG 2013.
+Numerous childhood cancer centres throughout Germany, Switzerland, Austria, and Belgium participated in this trial.
 The German trial centre is located at the Department of Paediatric Oncology/Haematology, University Hospital Göttingen (principal investigator: Prof. Dr. med.
 Christof Kramm).
-Please note: as from the end of 2023 no further patients are admitted to the trial!
+Please note: The follow-up phase of the study has been completed since mid-2025.
+The study results are currently being analysed.

 Prognosis